 If you insist on being online 24/7, you can get a SIM card, obviously.
 The cheapest one would be Lycamobile while Orange Tu Mundo has the widest coverage.

 In Spain, they use plug types C and F. Their voltage is 230 V and the frequency 50 Hz.
-Whereby, as nowadays, all these chargers have integrated adapters, in general, the voltage and frequency don’t really matter.
+Whereby, since nowadays, all these chargers have integrated adapters, in general, the voltage and frequency don’t really matter.

 By the way, you’ll find this information and many more comprehensive travel tips in my post World’s Most Complete Travel Information.
-Actually, it is an indispensable globetrotter-classic.
+Actually, it is an indispensable globetrotter classic.

 In Valencia – and here I’m referring to the entire region, not only the homonymous capital city – just like in Catalonia or on the island of Mallorca, there are two official languages.
 Obviously, there is the so-called Castellano, hence, standard Spanish.
 However, there is also the Valenciano, a variety of the Catalan language.
 Given the cultural and political struggles, this is quite a big deal for most Valencians.
 Keep in mind, that this kind of regional variety was not only despised during the depressing years of Franco’s dictatorship.
 Speaking the local languages was strictly banned.